upslopeio/ibm-cloud-garage-training/ci-cd/argo.md

       ```shell
       clusterrole.rbac.authorization.k8s.io/system:image-puller added: "system:serviceaccounts:<new-project-name>"
       ```
    1. Click the menu on the right side of the pod in ArgoCD then select "delete".
-OpenShift will immediately create a new pod and this it will have permission to pull images from the other namespace.
+OpenShift will immediately create a new pod and this time it will have permission to pull images from the other namespace.
-1. If successful, you will see something like the following when you open the ArgoCD controller:
+1. If successful, you will see something like the following when you open the ArgoCD controller (Note: every heart is green):
    ![](./argo-success.png)
 1. What just happened?

    You have a new environment.
-Let's assume it is `production`; `qa` and `production` are running the same version of your application because the version in gitops `<environment>/project<user-number>/<app-repo-name>/requirements.yaml`
+Let's assume it is `production`.

+   `qa` and `production` are running the same version of your application because the version number specified in gitops `<environment>/project<user-number>/<app-repo-name>/requirements.yaml` is the same in both environments.

-   Your CI/CD pipeline looks like the following sequence diagram:
+   Your CI/CD pipeline now looks like the following sequence diagram:
    ![](./argo-cd.png)

 ## Promoting a new version to production